hec7orci7o/mall-bot/README.md

 - [ ] Add a product to a specific shop

 ### client
-- [ ] Order a product from a specific shop
+- [x] Order a product from a specific shop

+### requirements
+    pip install -r requirements.txt